CyberFlameGO/svnpython/Doc/library/zipfile.rst

    .. note::

       When passing a :class:`ZipInfo` instance as the *zinfo_or_acrname* parameter, the compression method used will be that specified in the *compress_type* member of the given :class:`ZipInfo` instance.
 By default, the :class:`ZipInfo` constructor sets this member to :const:`ZIP_STORED`.

-The following data attributes are also available:
+The following data attribute is also available:

 .. attribute:: ZipFile.debug